secjohn/nessus-reporting/readme.md

 ##nessus_vuln.rb
 Usage: ./nessus_vuln.rb scan.nessus scanreport.xls
+or to skip local checks:
+./nessus_vuln.rb scan.nessus scanreport.xls nlc
 This is for standard vulnerability scans.
 It edits out any compliance findings in case you are mixing and matching you scans and splits out the rests and puts each severity in it's own tab.

+Update 03/24/2017: Not every scan has creds, and the non-standard local admin check I know is very custom and not useful without editing the script for anyone else.
+So you can now ignore both by added nlc like this ./nessus_vuln.rb scan.nessus scanreport.xls nlc.
+If you like seeing what local checks but no local admin info you need to comment out the local admin part of the script and not use nlc, I put comments showing where to do it.

+Update 03/22/2017: It seems to work fine with Ruby 2 now if you install the right gems.
+I added an admins.txt file to remove approved local admin accounts from non-approved local admins tab.
+But the domain name and groups still need to be edited in the script.
+But once done you just have to add usernames to the text file.

 Update 04/14/2015: It no longer ignores the informational ones.
 Instead it puts them in their own hash called @scaninfo to be used as needed.
 Trying to spit all of them out into Excel on a large scan seems to corrupt the excel file, so everything can't be used but some info is valuable.
 What is used so far is:
 A tab showing if authentication failed so local checks were not performed, this is handy when doing authenticated scans.